AppWerft/Ti.LocationTrackerService/README.md

   promotes itself to a foreground service, and location updates continue.
 When the activity comes back to the foreground, the foreground service stops, and the notification assocaited with that service is removed.

+  For controling  the  foreground service it is mandatory to add a ``

 # Usage